 In today’s world, many employees may also be working remotely.
 If this work style is working for your company and allowing you to attract more talent from a broader pool of candidates, great!
 However, there are a few important financial things to make sure your remote employees are aware of.

 The biggest of these is associated with the differences in taxation.
-Many remote employees have a hard time deciding where they should live, but understanding some of the tax situations they may face in different states can help them with that decision.
+Many remote employees have a hard time deciding where they should live, but understanding some of the tax situations they may face in different states can help them make that decision.

 For instance, if employees live in a different state than the company is based, they will likely have to file two state returns.
 Some states have “convenience rules” that could lead to employees being taxed twice on the same income.